How much does a Professional Geologist make in the United States?

 -

-Geologist V researches the formation, dissolution, and content of rock layers.
-Researches the effects of internal pressures, heat, water, pollution, and erosion.
+Geologist V researches the formation, dissolution, and content of rock layers and sediment deposits.
+Collects rock, soil, and mineral samples and prepares technical reports and geological maps for insight.
 Being a Geologist V studies variations in rock formations and densities to identify new mineral deposits.
-Estimates depth, quality and vastness of deposits.
-Additionally, Geologist V tests mineral quality and purity to determine feasibility of mining.
-Requires a bachelor's degree in area of specialty.
-Demonstrates expertise in a variety of the field's concepts, practices, and procedures.
-Typically reports to a manager or head of a unit/department.
-To be a Geologist V typically requires 10+ years of related experience.
-Works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
-Works autonomously.
+Estimates depth, quality and size of deposits.
+Additionally, Geologist V tests mineral quality and purity to determine the feasibility of mining.
+Utilizes radar imaging, drone technologies, and geological maps to collect, analyze, and interpret site data.
+Requires a bachelor's degree.
+Typically reports to a manager.
+The Geologist V works autonomously.
 Goals are generally communicated in "solution" or project goal terms.
 May provide a leadership role for the work group through knowledge in the area of specialization.
-View Geologist V SalaryAlternate Job Titles:Expert Geologist, Mine Geologist V
+Works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
+To be a Geologist V typically requires 10+ years of related experience.
+View Geologist V SalaryAlternate Job Titles:Expert Geologist, Field Geologist V, Mine Geologist V

 -